vs-uulm/2017-SUEE-data-set/README.md

 | [SUEE1](https://github.com/vs-uulm/2017-SUEE-data-set/releases/download/v1.0/SUEE1.pcap "24h traffic on 2017-11-02")        | 2017-11-02    | 24 h | 1634 |
 | [SUEE8](https://github.com/vs-uulm/2017-SUEE-data-set/releases/download/v1.0/SUEE8.pcap "8d traffic from 2017-11-05")       | 2017-11-05    |  8 d | 8286 |

-The data sets contain traffic in and out of the web server of the [Student Union Electrical Engineering (Fachbereichsvertretung Eletrotechnik) at Ulm University](https://fs-et.de).
+The data sets contain traffic in and out of the web server of the [Student Union for Electrical Engineering (Fachbereichsvertretung Eletrotechnik) at Ulm University](https://fs-et.de).

 The data was mixed with attack traffic.
 The attacks contained in these data sets are: